valeriopisapia/webpackstarterkit/readme.md

 **Webpack Starter Kit**

-Firstly you have to have:
+**How to use**
+- Clone this repository
 - Nodejs installed (npm install webpack -g)

-After that you can install the webpack starter kit:
-- npm install
+- Run npm install

-Then you can choose between:
-- npm start (development mode)
+- Run npm start
+- Open localhost:3000 in your browser
+- You can delete the dev folder or modify it to your own needs.
-- npm build (production mode)
+- For the production mode run npm build.

+**Feedback**

+Let is know of any Issues.
+Pull requests will be considered.

+**License**

+The ISC License

+Copyright (c) 2016 Valerio Pisapia